ibm-cloud-docs/citrix-netscaler-vpx/netscaler-basic-configuration.md

 4. The NetScaler then passes that traffic to one of the servers in the server pool, based on the balancing method defined (round robin, persistence IP, and so on).
 5. The server then accepts the traffic and the user connects and logs in.

-In order to accomplish this, the NetScaler needs to be configured to handle this traffic.
+To accomplish this, you must configure the NetScaler to handle this traffic.
 Because the VIP, the DNS server's IP, and the SNIP are already configured, this simplifies the configuration.

 ## Creating servers
 {: #create-basic-servers}

-In the NetScaler GUI, on the Configuration screen, expand **Traffic Management** on the left-hand side.
+In the NetScaler GUI, on the Configuration screen, expand **Traffic Management** on the left side.
 Expand the subsection titled **Load Balancing**.
 Then tell the NetScaler what target servers to include in the load balancing policy, by following this procedure:

 1. In Load Balancing, click **Servers**.
 2. Click **Add**.
 3. Enter the name of the server (for example, Web1).
 4. Enter the IP address of the server.
 5. Leave the **Traffic Domain** field blank, because you are only concerned with using the default traffic domain in this scenario.
-6. Enter any comments you want about this server.
+6. Enter any comments that you want about this server.
 7. Click **Create**.

 Repeat this procedure for all servers in the pool.